 Does saltwater damage the AirTag inside a TagVault Pet?

-Not in the short term.
-Daily ocean swims for 30 days showed zero internal ingress.
-The external AirTag stainless back can show minor surface oxidation after months of daily salt exposure.
+Saltwater doesn't change the IP rating, but it's harsher than freshwater on metal and gasket surfaces.
+The external AirTag stainless back can show surface oxidation after repeated salt exposure.
 Rinse with fresh water after each ocean swim to extend life.

 How often should I replace the TagVault Pet's seal?